k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agents_and_tools.md

 ## Data Retrieve & Domain List

-Domain list is useful when an LU contains many tables, which not all might be relevant for the current This attribute is used by the Reflector and is added to its context.
+The **domain list** is useful when an LU contains many tables, not all of which may be relevant for the current request.
+This attribute is used by the Reflector agent and is added to its context.

-A good practice for provisioning and maintaining it is to create an MTable at the leading business entity LU, including the following recommended columns:
+A good practice for provisioning and maintaining the domain list is to create an MTable at the leading business entity LU, including the following recommended columns:

-* Domain - name of domain
+* Domain — the domain's name
 * Description
 * Rules
 * Tables